blurstudio/TwistSpline/README.md

 A smoothly reparameterizing Bezier spline that also interpolates orientations.

 The idea here is to build a header-only C++ template library for the spline, and a reference implementation (maya plugin).
-Internal testing hasn't found any more major bugs, so this is now a *BETA* release, and is ready to be tested in production.

 ## Demos